-The Vintage Resonator module was inspired by the Resonators section of the vintage 70s Moog Polymoog.
+The Vintage Resonator module was inspired by the Resonators section seen in one of the very first polysynths of the 70s.
 The "resonators," aka, filters are globally switchable to operate in highpass, bandpass, or lowpass modes, and they're fantastic at imparting an organic feel to otherwise blah patches.
-If you've ever heard "The Model" by Kraftwerk, almost every sound in the track makes use of the Polymoog's resonators section.
+If you've ever heard "The Model" by Kraftwerk, almost every sound in the track makes use of this resonators section.

 How It Works

-In the original instrument, Moog got a little fanciful with their use of the word "resonators."
+The original instrument got a little fanciful with its use of the word "resonators."
 In actuality it consists of three state-variable filters in a parallel configuration.
 In other words, the signal doesn't flow into each filter, one after the other - the signal is split, runs into all three filters and their collective outputs are mixed together.
 This means that settings on each section won't interact with settings on another, resulting in three separate filter tonalities sounding simultaneously (dependent on Gain settings).
 Cranking up the Emph controls (aka, resonance) for each band can create three individual "peaks" or resonances, hence the "resonator" name.

 Low: 60 - 300 Hz